Late submission

 - Step 1

-Discuss thesis plan and potential for late submission application with your advisory committee at least 6 months prior to maximum submission date.
+Discuss thesis plan and potential for late submission application with your advisory committee at least six months prior to your maximum course duration.

 - Step 2